crate/croud/docs/commands/clusters.rst

 .. note::

-   This command is only available for superusers.
+   This command will wait for the cluster upgrade to finish or fail.

 ``clusters delete``